 Emission rights trading is the notion that by allowing trade of emission rights, they will become more expensive and thereby encourage less emissions.
 This system has not demonstrated that it produces a rise in the price of emission permits.
-In its simplest form, it does not aim at reducing emissions, just the distribution of the rights to emits.
+In its simplest form, it does not aim at reducing emissions, just the distribution of the rights to emit.15 ineffective but also counterproductive since it has shifted the focus from, and delayed, the elimination of life-threatening systemic errors.